 Figure 2 provides a comparison of the previous Level 3 (YDC) resource projections with the actual YDC population.
 The figure also includes the current five-year projections.
-The chart shows a graphic representation of the historical accuracy of the projections.
+The chart shows a graphic representation of the historical accuracy of the first year of the juvenile resource projections produced for the past five years.
 The difference between the projected Level 3 (or YDC) population and the actual YDC population ranged between 10 to 28 beds (or between 2% and 6%) for the past five years.
 Again, it is important to note that the system is largely policy-driven and any change in policy and/or practice with regard to the use of dispositional resources greatly influences the accuracy of the resource projections.